InterMind: Doctor-Patient-Family Interactive Depression Assessment Empowered by Large Language Models: Introduction

 \section{Introduction}

 Depression is a serious mental health disorder that significantly affects physical and psychological well-being and can even lead to suicide.
-The prevalence of depression is on the rise annually.
-According to the World Health Organization (WHO), it affects more than 300 million people worldwide \cite{world2017depression}.
-The WHO predicts that by 2030, untreated mental disorders will account for 13\% of the total disease burden.
-In developing countries, more than 75\% of individuals with mental disorders do not receive treatment \cite{funk2016global}.
-Depression imposes a substantial economic burden each year due to absenteeism and reduced production efficiency \cite{greenberg2015economic}.
+According to the World Health Organization (WHO), depression affects over 300 million people worldwide, and untreated mental disorders will account for 13\% of the total disease burden by 2030 \cite{world2017depression}.
 One reason many depression patients struggle to receive evaluation is the lack of an efficient assessment system.
 Current diagnostic methods rely heavily on self-reports and clinical interviews \cite{habtamu2023interventions}, which are subjective and often place additional burdens on patients.
 Moreover, the shortage of psychiatrists cannot keep up with the increasing number of depression patients \cite{johnson2022addressing}, highlighting the need for more efficient assistive diagnostic technologies for doctors.
-In recent years, deep learning-based automatic depression detection (ADD) technology \cite{uddin2022deep,niu2021hcag,sadeghi2023exploring,sood2023enhancing, zhou2022hierarchical} has garnered increasing attention from researchers.
-This technology models patient-doctor interview data to learn discriminative features, paving the way for assistive depression detection and constructing a depression assessment system.